biga-codes/System-Resource-Monitor-/README.md

 # System Monitoring in Bash with Email Alerts (Configured with Mailutils and SMTP on Ubuntu/WSL)

- The project includes implementations in Bash, Python, and C++ for cross-platform demonstration and learning purposes.
+The project includes implementations in **Bash**, **Python**, and **C++** for cross-platform demonstration and learning purposes.

- Bash script: Monitors system resources on Unix-like systems and prints colored alerts.
+- **Bash script (working)**: Monitors system resources on Unix-like systems and prints colored alerts.
+Also sends email notifications when thresholds are exceeded.
- Python script: (To be implemented) Monitors system resources using standard libraries, works on Windows and Linux.
+- **Python script (planned)**: Will monitor system resources using standard libraries, cross-platform (Windows and Linux).
- C++ program: (To be implemented) Monitors system resources using platform-specific APIs.
-Usage: Each script checks CPU, memory, and disk usage, and   prints an alert if any resource exceeds its threshold.
+- **C++ program (planned)**: Will monitor system resources using platform-specific APIs.

+## About

+This is a simple **Bash-based system resource monitoring script** that tracks CPU, memory, and disk usage on a Linux system (tested on Ubuntu/WSL).

+The script sends **email alerts** when any of these resources exceed predefined thresholds.

+This project was part of my **exploration of Linux command-line tools, Bash scripting, and basic email notifications using mailutils and SMTP**.

 This is a simple Bash-based system resource monitoring script that tracks CPU, memory, and disk usage on a Linux system (tested on Ubuntu/WSL)
 The script sends email alerts when any of these resources exceed predefined thresholds.

+## About

+This is a simple **Bash-based system resource monitoring script** that tracks CPU, memory, and disk usage on a Linux system (tested on Ubuntu/WSL).

+The script sends **email alerts** when any of these resources exceed predefined thresholds.

-The project was a part of my exploration of Linux command-line tools, Bash scripting, and basic email notifications using mailutils and SMTP
+This project was part of my **exploration of Linux command-line tools, Bash scripting, and basic email notifications using mailutils and SMTP**.

+---

-## Functionailties:
+## Features

-Used Bash scripting to automate monitoring of system resources.
+- **Bash scripting** to automate monitoring of system resources.
-Linux commands used:
+- **Linux commands used**:

-top → to calculate CPU usage.
+  - `top` → calculate CPU usage.
-free → to calculate memory usage percentage. df → to check disk usage of the root filesystem.
+  - `free` → calculate memory usage percentage.
+  - `df` → check disk usage of the root filesystem.

--Configured the script to send alert messages via email using SMTP.
+- **Configured Mailutils** to send alert messages via **SMTP**.

--Set up mailutils to work with a Gmail account (or any SMTP server), which required specifying the email address, server, and authentication.
+- Set up Mailutils to work with a Gmail account (or any SMTP server): required email address, server, and authentication.

--Learned how the script interacts with the SMTP server to deliver emails from the command line.
+- script interaction with **SMTP server** to deliver emails from the command line.

--Each alert includes a timestamp to show when the resource exceeded its threshold.
+- Added **timestamps** to alerts for tracking.

--Implemented threshold checks for CPU, memory, and disk, and triggered alerts when thresholds were exceeded.
+- Implemented **threshold checks** for CPU, memory, and disk usage.

+---

  ## command line
  <img width="1876" height="792" alt="Screenshot 2025-09-09 140534" src="https://github.com/user-attachments/assets/59e8dc4f-189b-45b0-a45d-9aa95d015c7c" />